samhermes/halle/readme.txt

 = Does this theme support any plugins? =

-Harper includes support for Infinite Scroll in Jetpack.
+Halle includes support for Infinite Scroll in Jetpack.

 == Changelog ==